diegosperes/voxy/Readme.md

 As a system word counter implementation must support English and Portuguese languages.

 As a system word counter implementation must not count special character, numbers and unicode symbols as a word.

+As a user when the outcome of alpha words returns I see the same text submited highlighting the alpha words.